75 of the Craziest Facts About McDonald’s

 The military-inspired its first drive-through

 McDonald’s first drive-through opened in 1975 in Sierra Vista, Arizona.
 What inspired the then-revolutionary concept?
 The restaurant was located near a military base, and soldiers were not allowed to leave their cars while wearing fatigues.
-Check out how the McDonald’s menu has changed throughout the years.

 The Ronald McDonald House makes a big impact